Carter Trevisani

 Carter Vincent James Trevisani (born June 15, 1982) is a Canadian-born Italian former professional ice hockey defenceman.
 Trevisani last played for HC Asiago of the Serie A and was named to play for Italy internationally four times.

 Playing career

 Junior

-Trevisani was recruited to play collegiate hockey for Ohio State University of the Central Collegiate Hockey Association for the 2000-01 season.
-After only ten games into his freshman year, Carter left Ohio State to play more regularly at the major junior level for the Ottawa 67's of the OHL from 2000-2003.
-During his tenure with the 67's Trevisani was drafted 244th overall by the Carolina Hurricanes in the 2001 NHL Entry Draft.
+Trevisani was recruited to play collegiate hockey for Ohio State University of the Central Collegiate Hockey Association for the 2000–01 season.
+After only ten games into his freshman year, Carter left Ohio State to play more regularly at the major junior level for the Ottawa 67's of the OHL from 2000 to 2003.
+During his tenure with the 67's Trevisani was drafted 244th overall by the Carolina Hurricanes in the 2001 NHL entry draft.

 Professional

 After not catching on with the Hurricanes or any other NHL team, Trevisani went to play in Italy's Serie A first two seasons with A.S.
 Mastini Varese Hockey and then, beginning in 2005–2006 with A.S.
 Asiago Hockey.
 Trevisani then went on to play in Sweden with Södertälje SK.
 At the beginning of the 2007–2008 season Trevisani returned to Italy to play with Hockey Club Junior Milano Vipers.

 Trevisani played the 2006–07 season in Sweden.
 While in Sweden his team played in the Hockey Allsvenskan Sweden's second highest ice-hockey league.
 Upon the completion of the season, Södertälje SK were promoted to the Elitserien, Sweden's highest ice-hockey league, for the 2007–08 season.
 Failing to get an extension with Södertälje Carter returned to Italy and signed with Milano Vipers for one season before joining Brunico SG for the 2008–09 season on August 18, 2008.
 After scoring 17 point in 41 games he was again on the move as he returned to previous club HC Asiago on August 31, 2009.